Anjaana Anjaani: Critical reception

-Anjaana Anjaani received mixed-to-positive reviews from critics upon release.
+Anjaana Anjaani received mixed reviews from critics, with praise for its novel concept, music, cinematography, humor, costumes and the leads' performances and chemistry, but criticism for its screenplay and pacing.

-Taran Adarsh of Bollywood Hungama gave the film a rating of 4 out of 5, calling it "a must-see for its interpretation of modern-day romance...
-Anjaana Anjaani is an unpretentious romantic saga that revels in the exuberance of newly found love."
-He also broadly praised the acting, styling and cinematography, writing: "The film bears a magnificent look all through and the panoramic and exotic locales of America only make every frame stand out."
+Taran Adarsh of Bollywood Hungama gave Anjaana Anjaani a rating of 4 out of 5, calling it "a must-see for its interpretation of modern-day romance...
+Anjaana Anjaani is an unpretentious romantic saga that revels in the exuberance of newly-found love."
+He also highly praised the cinematography, styling and cast performances, writing: "The film bears a magnificent look all through and the panoramic and exotic locales of America only make every frame stand out."
 Daily News and Analysis gave it a rating of 3.5 out of 5, saying that it stood apart from "other done-to-death rom-coms in Hindi cinema in the sheer exclusivity of its screenplay and the way the subject is developed ...
-Here, at last, is a romantic comedy from Bollywood that actually does what rom-coms are supposed to do.
+Here, at last, is a romantic comedy-drama from Bollywood that actually does what rom-coms are supposed to do.
 Anjaana Anjaani tugs at your heartstrings while at the same time tickling your funny bone."
-It also praised Chopra's performance as "engagingly brilliant".
+The review also praised Chopra's performance as "engagingly brilliant".

-The Times of India gave the film a score of 3 out of 5, praising the lead pair and their chemistry as "vibrant, spontaneous, and a finely nuanced performance."
+The Times of India gave the film a score of 3 out of 5, praising the lead pair and their chemistry as "vibrant, spontaneous, and finely nuanced."
 However, it criticized the script and narrative for being trite, saying that "all it promises is some fun moments, a peppy music score by Vishal-Shekhar, [and] alluring performances by Chopra and Kapoor."
 Subhash K. Jha wrote another positive review, saying that the film "sets off a tender saucy engaging trip.
-It somewhere loses its way.
-But still gets to its targeted destination because of the lead players who appear to know all the signposts and U-turns."
+It somewhere loses its way, but still gets to its targeted destination because of the lead players who appear to know all the signposts and U-turns."
 He particularly cited Chopra's performance as "redeeming the film's flaws", noting that she provided a strong match to Kapoor's talent.
 Sarita Tanwar of Mid-Day gave a rating of 3 out of 5, noting that although the film might not be "a complicated love story, it's still heartfelt and even heartbreaking at times ...
 A film of this kind is largely dependent on the screenplay and the chemistry between the lead pair.
 That's what makes [it] unique in its own way and rather different from what you've seen in the year so far."